 It is a best practice to install InsideView Refresh in your Salesforce CRM in the Sandbox first and then move to a production environment.

-To install InsideView's package, follow the instructions in the Installing InsideView Sales in Salesforce CRM in our Knowledge Base.
+To install InsideView's package, follow the instructions in the Installing InsideView in Salesforce CRM in our Knowledge Base.

 Note: When a Salesforce CRM instance is refreshed, the field mappings and filters associated with the existing ORG ID˟˟ are lost.
 To access InsideView Refresh again, the new CRM instance has to be provisioned before the InsideView Refresh package is re-installed.
 To do this, contact your CSM.